 Time for this history nerd to look at their own past.
-Leigh, host of the History is Gay Podcast dives into some good old pop nostalgia.
-From freaking out over Boybands, to finding the line between unapologetically liking stuff and being a bit of a snob, back to general geeking.
-After all that though, the true queer treasure would be the friends you make along the way.
+Leigh, host of the History is Gay Podcast dives into some good old pop nostalgia ans when things started to make sense for them.
+Whether it’s popculture or boybands, they’ve always been part of some fandom.
+In part because of the music, but also because of a sense of community.
+After all, the true queer treasure would be the friends you make along the way.

 Flashback Track: Spice Girls – Wannabe Queer Artist Spotlight: Jenny Lewis – Just One of the Guys Best Live Experience: Paramore – That’s What You Get Episode Special: Hey King – Lucky

 It’s as important as ever to actively contribute to representation.
 In Kai Mata’s case, she hopes to shake a wave that makes Indonesian queer people feel seen.
 Even though this means she’ll need to deal with getting her folksy pop tunes pirated, online bigotry, and the occasional ignorant podcast-host.

 Flashback Track: Mumford and Sons – The Cave Queer Artist Spotlight: Mary Lambert – She Keeps Me Warm Best Live Experience: Trevor Hall – To Zion Episode Special: Kai Mata – Where Love Goes

 Plenty of queer people hugely benefit from an online community.
 When Gunneet started to joke about her bisexuality she accidentally became someone providing such a community on Tumblr.
 She is a true connoisseur of Bisexuality providing knowledge with nice layer of comedy.